 c.
 Decision

 The decision stage is where the customer is ready to make a purchase.
-They have gathered all the information they need and are evaluating the final options.
+They have gathered all the necessary information and are evaluating the final options.

 d.
 Loyalty

-After purchasing, the journey isn’t over.
-The loyalty stage is about keeping the customer engaged and satisfied, turning them into repeat buyers and brand advocates.
+The journey isn’t over after purchasing.
+The loyalty stage is about keeping customers engaged and satisfied, turning them into repeat buyers and brand advocates.

 Approaches For Loyalty Stage